Duplicate records, inconsistent fields, and broken automations indicate a CRM system that cannot be trusted.

 Field completeness and validation compliance.

-Cross-system data consistency.
+Cross-system consistency.

 Record freshness and lifecycle progression.

-Automation accuracy tied to clean data inputs.
+Automation accuracy driven by clean data inputs.

 Results of this solution